NASA SmallSat LEARN In-Person Forum FAQ

 - I have a NASA-issued PIV badge, can I use it to access NASA’s GSFC if I normally work at a different Center?

-Yes, your NASA-issued PIV badge can be used for accessing GSFC.
-A NAMS request needs to be submitted and approved to gain access to the GSFC campus.
+Yes, your NASA-issued PIV badge can be used for accessing JSC.
+A NAMS request needs to be submitted and approved to gain access to the JSC campus.

 - I am a US citizen or green card holder and do not have a NASA-issued PIV badge.
-What is the badging process at NASA’s GSFC?
+What is the badging process at NASA’s JSC if I want to participate in the tour?

 The LEARN staff will submit the request and further instructions to pick up the pass will be provided.

 - I am a foreign national (not a US citizen or a green card holder).
-Can I participate in the In-Person LEARN Forum in 2025?
+Can I register to attend the In-Person LEARN Forum in 2026?

-- What lunch options are available at NASA’s GSFC during the In-Person LEARN Forum?
+- What lunch options are available during the In-Person LEARN Meeting?

-The committee is evaluating options for a voluntary organized lunch to maximize time at the venue and increase networking opportunities.
-The registered participants will be notified of the lunch option once finalized.
-Other options for lunch are available inside GSFC and nearby restaurants.
+The planning committee is evaluating options for a voluntary organized lunch to maximize time at the venue and increase networking opportunities.
+Participants will be able to order/pay for lunch ahead of time and food will be delivered to the event.
+It is highly recommended to participate in the organized lunch but the location has nearby restaurants for additional options.

-- Is wireless internet available at NASA’s GSFC for my phone or my computer?
+- Is wireless internet available for my phone or my computer?

-- Where can I stay close to NASA GSFC at the government per diem rate?
+- Where can I stay close to the event at the government per diem rate?

-Note, the DC metro area per diem rate for September 2025 is $275 for lodging and $92 for M&IE.
+Johnson Space Center is in southern Houston, Texas with multiple hotels offering government per diem rates.
+Note, the Houston metro area per diem rate for September 2026 is $128 for lodging and $80 for M&IE.

-- What airports are closer and more accessible to/from NASA GSFC?
+- What airports are closer and more accessible to/from the event?

-The Baltimore/Washington International Thurgood Marshall Airport is the closest airport to NASA GSFC.
-For additional flight options, you can consider using the Ronald Reagan Washington National Airport and/or Washington Dulles International Airport.
+The Houston Hobby Airport is the closest to NASA JSC.
+For additional flight options, you can

 - I have additional questions that you haven’t answered yet.
 Who do I contact for more information?